 Hike to cascading waterfalls on trails suited for all skill levels

 There are hiking trails ranging from easy to strenuous, which makes it a suitable park for visitors of all ages and abilities.
-The hike to Rainbow Falls and Turtleback Falls is a popular option for more experienced hikers.
+The hike to Rainbow Falls and Turtleback Falls, two of the top waterfalls around Asheville, is a popular option for more experienced hikers.
 If you don’t mind a more difficult trek, be sure to check it out!
 If you’re interested in mountain biking and horseback riding, this is a great park for that as well!

 Enjoy a peaceful and refreshing afternoon in this nostalgic mountain town